-Building a PC in 2017/2018 can be a challenge if your not sure what to get.
-Will you be using it mostly for the games? applications, graphics intensive software? or just plain average mainstream home use?
+In 2019 we saw that the challenge deciding of building a AMD vs Intel getting easier to do.
+However the question always remains, will you be using it mostly for the games? applications, graphics intensive software? or just plain average mainstream home use?
+Did you need a 8 Core 16 Thread CPU? or was a 4 Core enough?
 There are several ways at approaching building your power house PC, you can work within a budget and stay within your limits or you can build according to the preferred system configuration the manufacturer of the games or software suggests for performance.
-Otherwise if you want to make sure you can run anything and everything just build an Enthusiast PC.
+Otherwise if you want to make sure you can run anything and everything just build an Enthusiast PC

 Below PCWizKid has setup by category from Mainstream to Extreme Gaming Rig configurations some recommendations for you to chose from and decide from there.
 To makes things easy for you, PCWizKid has put together 3 main configurations to meet each budget and category.
 If money is not an issue then check out PCWizkid's Extreme Dream Machine at the bottom of the page.

 Remember the pricing for each configuration is approximate and in USD* but will give you a good idea on what to get and what works well together.
 For the most recent pricing and hardware list click the links beside each hardware component below.
 Please note the prices may not include the LCD/LED monitor, peripherals or the operating system, so check the description details of each system.

 CPU's and Combos deals found on Newegg.com in 2019 of components that are from the previous generation but still perform well for the price.